eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

    :align: center

-The installation of Cyclone DDS core, C-APIs and pre-compiler are complete.
-The next section describes how to test it.
+The installation of Cyclone DDS core, C-APIs, and pre-compiler is complete.
+The following section describes how to test it.

 Installation Procedure for Eclipse Cyclone DDS Python
 ~~~~~~~~~~~~~~~~~~~~~~